dhiller/todo-rest/README.md

 ### Create authentication token

-In general a client first has to authenticate against the service, after which she receives an authentication token that must be provided to any endpoint provided.
+In general a client first has to authenticate against the service, after which she receives an authentication token that must be provided to any endpoint available.

 ```bash
 $ TOKEN=$(curl -d '' 'http://localhost:8080/authenticate?username=jdoe&password=mys3cr3t')